uglyrobot/multisite-plugin-manager/readme.txt

 2. Overriding allowed plugins per site

 == Changelog ==

+= 3.1.5 =
+* Fix: PHP warning in some cases when it auto activates on new blog signups
+* Fix: Missing header errors on some installs when activating

 = 3.1.4 =
 * Fix: Fatal error: Call to undefined function wp_get_current_user() while activating plugins